barcelonadigital/Cloud4All-Context-Aware-Server/README.md

 	cd Cloud4All---Context-Aware-Server-master
 	npm install

 It will install all needed packages that can be found in package.json file.
-Aftwards, you need to install Redis database.
+Aftwards, you need to install Redis and Mongo databases.
 In ubuntu/debian

 	$ apt-get install redis-server